 - And return your bags back to the store for recycling – in general, single-use plastic bags are not accepted in curbside recycling.

-Our partners are helping to educate the public on the importance of reusable bags and proper recycling:
+is helping to educate the public on the importance of reducing waste.

 - Alliance for the Great Lakes